Mathematics Triathlon current year participant information

 On your marks, get set, go!
 Seventh and eighth graders from a dozen or so Christian schools and home-school groups begin the third and final event of the competition.
 Classmates jump and cheer as they wait for their turn at the event.
 Tension builds–time is almost up–which schools will bring home the trophies this year?
 Can we do it?
 One minute remains–go faster!
 Competitors line up for one last chance to contribute.
 5-4-3-2-1 TIME’S UP!
 Put down your pencil and return to your group.
 Put down your pencil??
 Yes, that’s right–the pencil is the baton in the final event of this Triathlon–the Trinity Mathematics Triathlon for middle school students.

-This year marks the tenth year of a middle school mathematics competition hosted by Trinity Christian College for students from Christian schools.
+2008 marks the fifteenth year of a middle school mathematics competition hosted by Trinity Christian College for students from Christian schools.
 The Trinity mathematics department began the competition in 1994 as a service to Christian middle schools to promote interest in mathematics and to bolster the self-esteem of students successful in academic settings, particularly mathematics.
-In the intervening years, more than 1000 students from 29 different Christian schools and home-school associations representing four Midwestern states have solved mathematics problems at the event.
+In the intervening years, more than 2500 students from 51 different Christian schools and home-school associations representing four Midwestern states have solved mathematics problems at the event.

 The Triathlon competition is typically held on the college campus in late April of each year.
 Three major competitive events target individual and collaborative problem solving skills of participants.
 Competitors begin with a 30 minute individual test consisting of twenty problems of increasing difficulty.
 The second 30-minute team event is a set of five problems to be solved by a team of three to four students.
 Following the individual and team events is “half-time.”
 Competitors have a snack and participate in a large group mathematical activity designed to promote interaction between (pre)teens from difference schools.
 The half-time event allows the grading team to finish all scoring before the participants leave for the day.
 The third and final competitive event is a relay-type competition where all participants from each school cycle to solve as many “quick-think” problems as possible in a five-minute period.
 Once the relay is complete, prizes are awarded to the highest overall scorers in each event and the top individual from each school.
 Trophies are given to the school with the best three ordinal rankings over the three major events.